 We hope that Pocono Mountain District officials will accept our genuine desire to join efforts to benefit all.
 This should not be about us versus them.
 It should be about educating kids to the best of our ability and recognizing what that means, even if we don’t like the answer.
 These kids are, after all, our future.

-All of that said, if the Pocono Mountain District does deny our application, we will appeal to the Pennsylvania Department of Education Charter Appeal Board, and we would expect a positive outcome of approval.
-In this scenario, we would expect to open in September 2021.
+All of that said, if the Pocono Mountain District does deny our application for this submission (they will vote on this early in 2021), we will immediately appeal to the Pennsylvania Department of Education Charter Appeal Board, and we would expect a positive outcome of approval.
+In this scenario, we would expect to open in September 2022.

 You can start by by completing our pre-enrollment form (one per child).
 This does not guarantee your children a seat at the school, but indicates your interest in enrolling and is the very first step in the process.